Dembele stunner pleases Barca boss Valverde

-Barcelona head coach Ernesto Valverde hopes Ousmane Dembele continues to give the club joy after his solo effort in the Champions League on Tuesday.

-Dembele's discipline has been in the spotlight since arriving from Borussia Dortmund in 2017 but the Barcelona forward dazzled with a stunning goal in Tuesday's 1-1 draw with Tottenham.
+Dembele's discipline has been in the spotlight since arriving from Borussia Dortmund in 2017 but the Barcelona forward dazzled with a stunning goal in the 1-1 draw with Tottenham.

 Valverde was pleased with Dembele post-match, telling reporters: "He has made a great goal, within reach of players with his talent.